shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 In the example above, the project is named *AssignmentProject*, but you can name your project whatever you wish.
 You can use the same project for all of the assignment submissions, or create new projects for each assignment.

 From here, edit your main.dart to have a Text widget that says "CINS467 Hello World".
-The following works if you update the Text widget; however, for the *home* component of *MaterialApp* I would **highly recommend** you wrap the Text widget in a *Scaffold/Column* so that the Text widget is centered and easier to see with your required text, or start with the initial code that gets created when you run the `flutter create <DIRECTORY>` command to create a new project.
+You can begin with the starter code (created by default when you use the `flutter create` command), or use something similar to the following (as long as you update the Text widget).
+If you start with the code below, I would **highly recommend** you update the *home* component of *MaterialApp* by using some [basic layout widgets](https://docs.flutter.dev/ui/widgets/basics) (such as Scaffold and Column) to wrap the Text widget.
+Layout widgets allow you to align/center the Text widget so it is easier to read and looks nicer.

 ```Dart
 import 'package:flutter/material.dart';